-- Have been the site of at least one fatal or serious injury roadway departure crash over a five-year period.
+- Have been the site of at least one fatal or serious injury roadway departure crash in 10 miles over a five-year period.
 In particular, MDT is prioritizing highways that have been sites of these types of roadway departure crashes: head-on, side-swipe from the opposite direction and left-side off-the-road crashes.

 - The posted speed limit is above 45 mph.

 - Rural areas, outside more densely populated suburban areas where rumble strip noise could be an annoyance.